Kirātārjunīya: Overview

 When a demon named Muka, in the form of a wild boar, charges toward Arjuna, Shiva appears in the form of a kirata, a wild mountaineer.
 Arjuna and the kirata simultaneously shoot an arrow at the boar, and kill it.
 They argue over who shot first, and a battle ensues.
 They fight for a long time, and Arjuna is shocked that he cannot conquer this kirata.
 Finally, he recognises the god, and surrenders to him.
 Shiva, pleased with his bravery, gives him the powerful weapon, the Pashupatastra.
-Apart from Arjuna, no one possessed Pashupatastra in the Mahabharata.
+Apart from Arjuna, no one possessed the Pashupatastra in the Mahabharata.